OscarKhaing/cse15l-lab-reports/lab-report-3.md

 ## Example 2

 As mentioned before, `-i` is useful for when content and meaning is more important than the phrase's technicalities.
-In combination with option `-h`, one can find all the relevant texts in a bundle of files and directories using one line of command and redirect the output elsewhere for analysis.

 ```
 $ grep -r -h -i 'Crazy' ./